metwork-framework/mfext/doc/layerapi2.md

 When a layer is *installed*, nothing is done automatically.
 It's just available for loading.

 Then a layer can be loaded.
-When the layer is loaded, the environnement is modified.
+When the layer is loaded, the environment is modified.
 We will see that in more detail a little further.

 When a layer is loaded, it can be unloaded.
-Then, the corresponding environnement modification is reversed.
+Then, the corresponding environment modification is reversed.

 ## Technical details